Dumisani21/chrome_downloader/README.md

 # Chrome version downloader

 This Python script allows you to list files and download specific chrome versions from webnicer's github repo which holds all chrome versions.
-It only works with for linux deb files
+It only works with for linux with deb files

 ## Usage